todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * It is an optimization that more than insignificantly increases performance.
 * It contains a design or an algorithm that wouldn’t be obvious for a software engineer.

 This procedure scopes small contributions.
-It can be implemented for small or trivial contributions following the initial contribution to a particular OSS project or component.
+It can be implemented for small or trivial contributions following the initial contribution to a particular open source project or component.
 The initial contribution has to undergo the entire procedure described above, because CLAs/DCOs etc. have to be checked  and signed in case the particular project requires them.
-After the initial contribution all subsequent small contributions can be contributed directly to the OSS project without the need to follow the defined process no matter which version of the OSS project.
+After the initial contribution all subsequent small contributions can be contributed directly to the open source project without the need to follow the defined process no matter which version of the project.

 #### Major to major release model

-This procedure scopes the release cycle of the OSS project to which contributions shall be made.
+This procedure scopes the release cycle of the open source project to which contributions shall be made.
 It has the same “starting point” like any other contribution - the initial contribution must implement the entire procedure in order to check CLAs/DCOs and to have the documented permission to contribute to a specific project.
-After the initial contribution all subsequent contributions during the development of a new major release can be contributed to the OSS project without the need to go through the approval process.
+After the initial contribution all subsequent contributions during the development of a new major release can be contributed to the open source project without the need to go through the approval process.
 There is no size limitation for contributions.
 The contributions can range from a trivial bug fix to adding new features, changing interfaces, refactoring and so on.
 After the release of a major version of the project a new approval procedure has to be kicked off for the first contribution after the major release.

 #### Full trust model